naojsoft/qplan/doc/manual/qplan.rst

 will be twenty such files.
 Each of these files contains all the Observation Blocks (hereafter called "OBs") defined by the observer for their observation.
 An observation block defines a minimum schedulable unit of observation.
-For SPCAM and HSC, this usually means one dithered exposure.
+For HSC, this usually means one dithered exposure.

 An OB combines a telescope configuration, an instrument configuration,